Unlocking time-dependent $CP$ violation without signal vertexing at $B$ factories

 \section{Tag decay-time resolution}

-To investigate \ttag resolution expected at $B$-factory experiments, we generate simplified simulated events according to the decay rates of Eq.~(\ref{eqn_tTag}) and using the parameters of the IR, \Btag vertex resolution, and beam energies reported in Table~\ref{tab:BfactoriesPars}, to simulate the relevant conditions of each experiment.
+To investigate the \ttag resolution expected at $B$~factory experiments, we generate simplified simulated events according to the decay rates of Eq.~(\ref{eqn_tTag}) and using the parameters of the IR, \Btag vertex resolution, and beam energies reported in Table~\ref{tab:BfactoriesPars}, to simulate the relevant conditions of each experiment.
 The energies and momentum magnitudes of the $\Bz$ and $\Bzb$ mesons in $\FourS \to \Bz\Bzb$ decays are determined from energy-momentum conservation.
 Their angular distribution follows the known dependence due to the transverse polarization of the \FourS mesons produced in \epem collisions~\cite{Bevan:2014iga}.
 We do not simulate geometric detector acceptance and neglect resolution effects on the measurement of the $B$ momentum.

-We then inspect the distributions of the differences $\ttag - \ttag^\mathrm{true}$ between the \Btag decay times \ttag, reconstructed using Eq.~(\ref{eqn_chi2}), and the true decay times $\ttag^\mathrm{true}$ (Fig.~\ref{fig:tTagRes}).
+We then inspect the distributions of the differences $\ttag - \ttag^\mathrm{truth}$ between the \Btag decay times \ttag, reconstructed using Eq.~(\ref{eqn_chi2}), and the true decay times $\ttag^\mathrm{truth}$ (Fig.~\ref{fig:tTagRes}).
 All distributions are approximately Gaussian with small exponential tails; their core widths provide estimates of the \ttag resolutions.
-The core width is approximately 1.3\,ps at \belletwo, and significantly worst at previous generation $B$~factories, about 6.0\,ps.
-We also obtain the \deltat resolutions from our model, and find Gaussian-core widths consistent with those observed at \belletwo, Belle and BaBar.
-Our simplified simulation lacks non-Gaussian tails induced by the charmed-meson lifetimes for \Btag vertexes from $B\to D$ decays.
-These tails can lead to a $\mathcal{O}(0.1)$ additional loss in sensitivity to mixing-induced \cp violation, which is irrelevant to the conclusions of our study.
+The core width is approximately 1.3\,ps at \belletwo, significantly better than the 6.0\,ps figure achieved at previous-generation $B$~factories.
+To validate our simplified simulation, we also determine the \deltat resolutions from our model, and find Gaussian-core widths consistent with those observed at \belletwo, Belle, and BaBar.
+Nonetheless, our simplified simulation lacks non-Gaussian tails induced by the charmed-meson lifetimes for \Btag vertices from $B\to D$ decays.
+These tails can lead to an $\mathcal{O}(0.1)$ additional loss in sensitivity to mixing-induced \cp violation, which is irrelevant to the conclusions of our study.